JoostVisser7/comp_think_turret/README.md

 # Project Computational Thinking
 This project aims to show our understanding of programming world.
 The assignment is to write code which can interact with an arduino to achieve a certain goal.
 The goal of our project is to make a self-aiming turret.
 This will be achieved by using a webcam, detecting the targets, aiming at the targets and finally pull the trigger.
 For detecting the targets a 3rd party library is used.
 This library is called YOLO11 from Ultralytics.
-This library uses AI learning to identify persons on the frame of the webcam, this information is used to determine the vertical and horizontal distance between the target and the middle of the screen.
+This library uses AI learning to identify persons inside the frame of the webcam, this information is used to determine the vertical and horizontal distance between the target and the middle of the screen.
 These distance variable, then are communicated to the arduino, which in turn controls the servos which rotate the setup.
 When the center of the frame touches the hitbox of the identified target, the trigger mechanism is activated.
 This make sure that the servo which controls the trigger is contracted, finishing the procedure.